ChristianStefaniw/eMenuSuite/readme.md

 # eMenuSuite
 This was my FIRST Flutter project so please excuse the messy codebase.
-Some stuff that I should have done better was state management (I didn't understand this concept back then), data deserailization (I didn't understand what data models were back then), and implemented a better project structure.
+Some stuff that I should have done better was state management (I didn't understand this concept back then), data deserialization (I didn't understand what data models were back then), implemented a better project structure, and made my `build` methods smaller.
+Obviously, there was a lot more stuff than I just listed that I could have done better.
 I realize what I did incorrectly in this project and I fixed the gaps in my knowledge.
 Please see some of my more recent Flutter projects such as [MarkSpace](https://github.com/christianstefaniw/markspace-client).
 Cheers!